kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 `Tuple[str, ...]`

-Additionally, there is `typing.NamedTuple` which can be used as a factory for tuple subclasses:
+Additionally, if your tuple has named fields there is `typing.NamedTuple` which can be used as a factory for tuple subclasses:

 ```python
 from typing import NamedTuple, List